Sumitbhoyar/sumitbhoyar.github.io/mvn/maven.md

 A. It is a good idea when you only have say 5-10 sub modules (i.e. child modules).
 But, if you have 50+ child modules inheriting from the parent dependency management or plugin management will cause a re-release of anything inheriting from it.

-### What are the different dependency scopes have you used?
+### What is dependency scope?
+Name all the dependency scope.
-A. compile, provided, test, and import.

-**Compile** means that you need the JAR for compiling and running the app.
-For a web application, as an example, the JAR will be placed in the WEB-INF/lib directory.

-**Provided** means that you need the JAR for compiling, but at run time there is already a JAR provided by the environment so you don’t need it packaged with your app.
-For a web app, this means that the JAR file will not be placed into the WEB-INF/lib directory.
+Dependency scope includes dependencies as per the current stage of the build.
+Various Dependency Scopes are −

+**compile** − This scope indicates that dependency is available in classpath of project.
+It is default scope.

+**provided** − This scope indicates that dependency is to be provided by JDK or web-Server/Container at runtime.

+**runtime** − This scope indicates that dependency is not required for compilation, but is required during execution.

-**Test** scope indicates that the dependency is not required for normal use of the application, and is only available for the test compilation and execution phases.
+**test** − This scope indicates that the dependency is only available for the test compilation and execution phases.

+**system** − This scope indicates that you have to provide the system path.

-**import** scope is used to aggregate the specified POM with the dependencies in that POM’s “DependencyManagement” section.
-This scope is only used on a dependency of type pom in the section and available only from Maven version 2.0.9.
+**import** − This scope is only used when dependency is of type pom.
+This scope indicates that the specified POM should be replaced with the dependencies in that POM's <dependencyManagement> section.

 ### What is the purpose of Maven assembly plugin?